jtheriault/code-copter/examples/analyzer-plugin/README.md

     npm start

-Run the example analyzer as a part of the test
+Run code-copter with the example analyzer as a part of the test

     npm test

 ## Contents
 ### Host Project (analyzer-plugin)
-This node module implements a "Hello world" demonstration and has a jasmine spec to check quality with code-copter using the "hell-no-world" plugin.
+This node module implements a "Hello world" demonstration and has a jasmine spec to check code quality with code-copter using the "hell-no-world" plugin.

 ### code-copter-analyzer-hell-no-world
 This node module implements an analyzer plugin which produces an error if it